PlaceOS/docs/overview/Laguages/crystal.md

 Crystal is a programming language with the following goals:

-* Have a syntax similar to Ruby (but compatibility with it is not a goal)
+* Have a syntax like Ruby (but compatibility with Ruby is not a goal)
 * Statically type-checked but without having to specify the type of variables or method arguments
 * Be able to call C code by writing bindings to it in Crystal
 * Have compile-time evaluation and generation of code, to avoid boilerplate code